moallemm/CODSOFT/README.md

 # CODSOFT
-this repository contains all the tasks that i will do in my internship at codsoft
+this repository contains all the tasks that i did in my virutal internship(project based certifacte program) at codsoft

 Task 1: I built a classification model to predict whether a passenger would survive the Titanic disaster.
 The goal was to classify passengers into one of two groups—survived or did not survive—based on features such as age, gender, class, and more.